-2 The Defender timeframes indicate the latest time a reservation can be identified as a Defender.
-There is no conditional reservation deadline for Non-Firm service, so this timing is based on NAESB standards requiring Preemption to be completed one (1) hour prior to the scheduling deadline.

-3 All references to "Day" in this table refer to Calendar Days.

-4 Non-Firm NT (6-NN) can never be a Challenger because BPA's ATC methodology already gives this service the highest Non-Firm reservation priority.
-Likewise, each of the Non-Firm PTP services can only challenge Defender reservations of the same service because of BPA's ATC methodology (which respects reservation priority).

-5 Non-Firm Hourly PTP (2-NH) is subject to the Preemption process, but Non-Firm Secondary Hourly PTP (1-NS) is not.
-It (1-NS) is excluded as a Challenger per NAESB and is excluded as a Defender per BPA's ATC methodology as noted in footnote 4.
+- 1 The timeframes apply to scenarios where the Defender is a confirmed reservation.
+Pending TSRs can be preempted at any time. - 2The Defender timeframes indicate the latest time a reservation can be identified as a Defender is at risk of Preemption.
+There is no conditional reservation deadline for Non-Firm service, so this timing is based on NAESB standards requiring Preemption to be completed one (1) hour prior to the scheduling deadline. - 3 All references to "Day" in this table refer to Calendar Days. - 4 Non-Firm NT (6-NN) can never be a Challenger because BPA's ATC methodology already gives 6-NN-this service the highest Non-Firm reservation priority.
+Likewise, each of the Non-Firm PTP services can only challenge Defender reservations of the same service because of BPA's ATC methodology (which respects reservation priority). - 5 Non-Firm Hourly PTP (2-NH) is subject to the Preemption process, but Non-Firm Secondary Hourly PTP (1-NS) is not.
+It (1-NS) is excluded as a Challenger per NAESB and It is excluded as a Defender per BPA's ATC methodology as noted in footnote 4.